Take a look at a very useful guest post about Node.js for Enterprise App Development from Jennifer Warren, a Content Crafter at GoodFirms.

 #8.
 Solid Community Support

 Node.js foundation, which came into existence in 2015, handles the development and production of the Node.js project.
 The founding members include Microsoft, IBM, SAP, Fidelity and more.
 Presently, the community has over a thousand individual contributors and the technology is being used by 300 startups and well-established companies.
 Such solid backing makes it a well-tested tool, which is sure to be around for long.

 #9.
 Ideal for Real-time Applications

 Features such as chats and gaming apps make Node.js a go-to platform for developing real-time applications.
 It’s perfect for programs that require an event-based server and non-blocking driven servers.
 And, before I forget, I need to mention that top-notch platforms such as PayPal, eBay, Linkedin and more have been developed using Node.js.

 Backed by Node Package Manager or NPM, Node.js enables sharing.
 It comprises nearly 50,000 packages that enable developers to create effective solutions.
 With inbuilt NPM, developers can easily update, share and even reuse codes with the utmost ease.
 In short, Node.js package manager is powerful and a consistent solution for developers.

-Several factors need to be accounted for while choosing a platform for enterprise application.
+Several factors need to be accounted for while choosing a platform for enterprise applications.
 While considering between Java, .Net or Node.js, Node.js is considered to be favorite among developers because of its scalability, speed, enterprise readiness and more.

-So, if you are developing GenNext apps with APIs for mobile and web integration in IoT, you should bet your money on Node.js runtime system.
+So, if you are developing GenNext apps with APIs for mobile and web integration in IoT, you should bet your money on the Node.js runtime system.